 As a condition of participation, employees are required to contribute 7% of base salary to the Fund.
 Effective April 2000, a Section 414(h) plan was adopted allowing these contributions to be on a pre-tax basis.
 Effective July 1, 2016, each member shall contribute, pre-tax, the value of 1% of senior patrolman's base pay toward the City's cost for Other Post Retirement Benefits (OPEB).
-No contributions are required for those employees with 30 or more years of service to the Stamford Police Association.
+No contributions are required for those employees with 30 or more years of service (35 or more years for those hired after April 11, 2016) to the Stamford Police Association.
 Military service previously purchased by a member shall be considered years of service for this purpose.